Police hunting armed offender in Rolleston - residents told to 'secure homes and vehicles' - NZ Herald

+A armed offender who police were hunting in Rolleston has been arrested, the Herald can confirm.

-Residents in Rolleston, just south of Christchurch, have been told to secure their homes and vehicles as police try to locate an armed offender in the area.
+Residents in Rolleston, just south of Christchurch, were earlier told to secure their homes and vehicles as police try to locate an armed offender in the area.

+But the saga is over and police have confirmed to the community that a person is custody.

+And the Ministry of Education has lifted the lockdown on schools and early childhood centres in the town.

 Police are due to release more details about the event which has been unfolding in the last few hours.

-The Herald understands residents have been contacted by police by text message telling them to ring 111 if they see anything suspicious.
+Residents in the town were been contacted by police by text message telling them to ring 111 if they see anything suspicious.

 The message from police - sent to residents via a local community emergency services network - was sent at 11.04am.